 - Stay out of crowds

 Medical issues could cause your child's behavior!
 Don't ignore them!
 Getting to the root cause of your child's behavior can help them feel better and, subsequently, behave better.

-- Work with your doctor to address medical issues
+- Given these points, it is best to work with your doctor to address medical issues

 Address communication deficits

-As stated above, behavior is a form of communication.
+As shown above, behavior is a form of communication.
 Work with your child's providers to create a plan to help your child communicate more effectively.

-- Limited communication causes frustration and feelings of being overwhelmed.
+- Generally, limited communication causes frustration and feelings of being overwhelmed.

 - Communication ability may be reduced in verbal people when they are overwhelmed or anxious.

 - Alternatively, find a form of communication such as picture cards, AAC device, Sign Language or typing in these situations.

 - Work with your speech therapist to explore a variety of modalities of communication.